nicolasAT08/tuhabi_api/README.md

 This API contains the microservice 'user_look_up' logic to allow users to retrieve specific data (address, city, status, price, and description) and filter it by city(s) and year(s) of interest.

 ## Technologies
-A requeriments.txt is provided.
+*Note: A requeriments.txt is provided.*
-- Python libraries: pandas, typing, mysql.connector
+- Python libraries: pandas, typing, mysql.connector, pytest
 - MySQL Database

 ## Solution design